sandersn/pr-triage/notes/orta.md

   Notes:
   - Seems fine, we just need to decide whether it would be useful long-term.

+== Waiting on Author ==

 * https://github.com/microsoft/TypeScript/pull/37907 - feat: add a codefix to fix class to className in react

-== Waiting on Author ==

 * https://github.com/microsoft/TypeScript/pull/38105 - Issue35876: Give better error message when Classic Module Resolution with incorrect path
+* https://github.com/microsoft/TypeScript/pull/38232 - Add definitions for WeakRef and FinalizationRegistry

 == Instructions ==